pkestene/cerfacs-training-kokkos/exercises/00-know-your-hardware/Readme.md

 **Question:**
 - extract information `Memory Bus Width` and `Memory Clock rate` to compute memory bandwith (don't forget to multiply by to take into account Read and Write memory transfers).
-- what is the the ratio of memory bandwith between one CPU socket and one A30 GPU ?
+- what is the ratio of memory bandwith between one CPU socket and one A30 GPU ?

 ## Explore memory bandwith with saxpy